-For that special short break later this summer or into autumn, we invite you to come enjoy the peace of the Scottish Outer Hebrides from the calming tranquility of our Lewis Longhouse.
+For that special short break, or to linger longer, later this autumn into winter, we invite you to come enjoy the peace of the Scottish Outer Hebrides from the calming tranquility of our Lewis Longhouse.
 Decide when you want to arrive and how long you want to linger and let us help you make it happen!

 You have found the perfect place to feel the stresses of your daily life disappear.
 Welcome!
 Within a couple of hours you can be here … breathe in, relax and enjoy your stay in our lovely, 5 star holiday home from home.
-Between September and April, make the Lewis Longhouse your luxurious base for an indulgent short break whether for two, or to celebrate a special family occasion or to simply escape for a well-deserved long weekend.
+Between September and April, make the Lewis Longhouse your luxurious base for an indulgent short break whether for two, or to celebrate a special family occasion, make the most of Christmas or New Year, or to simply escape for a well-deserved long weekend.

-Our welcome gift of local food goodies, some great big skies and that comfy armchair by the stove await your arrival.
+Our welcome gift of local food goodies, and a few festive extras for Christmas/NY bookings, some great big skies and that comfy armchair by the stove await your arrival.
 Whatever time of year, watch in awe at the ever changing colours and moods of the sky through vast windows.
 Step outside on a crisp, clear night and look up at an inky dark sky lit up with stars, spot the Milky Way or occasional displays of the Northern Lights.

 Watch the seasons change and blow away the cobwebs with an exhilarating beach walk – a different sort of wonderful to summer.